storybookjs/react-native/MIGRATION.md

 #### Using preview.js

-If after migrating the imports/requires of your stories to `main.js` you're left with some code in `config.js` it's likely the usage of `useParameters` & `addDecorator`.
+If after migrating the imports/requires of your stories to `main.js` you're left with some code in `config.js` it's likely the usage of `addParameters` & `addDecorator`.

 This is fine, rename `config.js` to `preview.js`.